 Customize fonts: Using the Chart Font options, you can modify the type and size of the text for the entire graphic.
-In my example, I changed the font from Helvetica Neue to Charter.
+In our example, we changed the font from Helvetica Neue to Charter.

 Note: If you want to customize the chart title or task descriptions independently, double-click on the desired element and make the intended change from the pane on the right.

-As a last edit to my Gantt chart, I’ve added more vertical gridlines to better highlight the relative distance between tasks.
+As a last edit to our Gantt chart, we’ve added more vertical gridlines to better highlight the relative distance between tasks.
 If you want to do the same, click on the Axis tab of the Format pane, go to Minor Gridlines, and select the type of gridline you want to use.
-I chose a straight black line with the size of 0,25 points.
+We chose a straight black line with the size of 0,25 points.

-In the end, my final Gantt chart in Keynote looked like this:
+In the end, our final Gantt chart in Keynote looked like this:

 Keynote allows Mac users to manually build basic Gantt charts, but customizing and updating them for project meetings or client presentations may turn out to be quite time-consuming.

-Below I will show you how to quickly make a clean, easy-to-follow Gantt in Office Timeline Online and customize it with a few clicks.
+Below we will show you how to quickly make a clean, easy-to-follow Gantt in Office Timeline Online and customize it with a few clicks.
 Besides automating Gantt chart creation, the online tool lets you update your visual almost instantly and download it as a .pptx or .png file for easy sharing.
 To begin, access the free tool here.
 To be able to include more than 10 items on your graphic, you will need the premium version of Office Timeline Online.

 From the New section in Office Timeline Online, click on the big "+" icon to build your Gantt chart from scratch, or select one of the pre-formatted templates available to get you started faster.
-In my case, I chose to create my visual from scratch.
+In our case, we chose to create our visual from scratch.

 In the Data View section, enter your project’s tasks and their Start and End dates.
 You can also make a few quick customizations here, such as selecting the shapes and colors for your tasks.
-You will notice that Office Timeline generates and updates your graphic in real time, showing you a live preview of it on the right side.
-Once finished, click on the preview image or select the Timeline tab on the ribbon to open the Timeline View, where you can see your graphic in full size and make further changes.
+Once finished, select the Timeline tab on the ribbon to open the Timeline View, where you can see your Gantt chart and make further changes.

 Once you've created your Gantt chart, you can customize and update it effortlessly with Office Timeline Online.
-The Timeline View lets you change any fonts, colors, positions and shapes, or even add extras such as Task Duration, Today's Date, and more.
-In my example, I used various colors to differentiate the tasks, switched the Percent Complete indicator on, experimented with date formats, and added a few milestones as well to show key events (the latter can be done from the Data tab).
+The Timeline View lets you change any fonts, colors, positions, and shapes, or even add extras such as Task Duration, Today's Date, and more.
+In our example, we used various colors to differentiate the tasks, switched the Percent Complete indicator on, experimented with date formats, and added a few milestones as well to show key events (the latter can be done from the Data tab).
 You can see the result below:

 free Office Timeline account, you can automatically save your Gantt chart in the cloud, so you'll be able to return to it at any time and update it as plans change.
 You can easily add, edit or remove data in the Data View, or move tasks around and adjust their dates directly from the graphic using drag & drop.
 Once ready, download your Gantt chart as an editable PowerPoint slide that can be easily shared and included in presentations.